ojcastillo/sparkify/README.md

 sh download_datasets.sh --large
 ```

+## Running on AWS

+Refer to [this instructions](./aws_setup.md) for steps required to upload the notebook into your personal AWS account and running it with
+the help of an EMR cluster.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details